CpazR/JoyShockLibrary/README.md

 * **[License](#license)**

 ## Releases
+While this wrapper is still being maintained and developed, the most recent version can be found [here](https://github.com/CpazR/JoyShockLibrary-GML/releases) in the releases tab.
+This includes the 64/32-bit dlls with the yymps package for Game Maker Studio 2.3+.

-The latest version of JoyShockLibrary can always be found [here](https://github.com/JibbSmart/JoyShockLibrary/releases).
+The latest version of the base JoyShockLibrary can always be found [here](https://github.com/JibbSmart/JoyShockLibrary/releases).
 Included is a 64-bit dll and a 32-bit dll, both for Windows, and JoyShockLibrary.h and JoyShockLibrary.cs for using the dll in C/C++ and C\# (Unity), respectively.

 ## Compilation